-The Leader Assumptions:
+Leader Assumptions:

-Beliefs that produce understanding and enable change.
+Beliefs that make understanding possible and chance actionable.

 Assumptions about behavior that emphasize accountability, growth, and change.